 Flip when you see many air-pockets on the naan and place naan directly on the stovetop flame.

-Turn over and roast the second side too till you see some charred spots.
+Turn over and toast the second side too till you see some charred spots.

 Place it on a plate or tray.
 Spread or brush with some softened butter or melted butter.
-You can even use ghee (clarified butter or oil for a vegan version.
+You can even use ghee (clarified butter) or alternatively use oil for a vegan version.
 You can even skip using butter or oil entirely.

 Heat the griddle or skillet on a high flame.
 Place the naan on the hot griddle or tawa.